zingale/electron_positron_cxx/README.md

 ## Derivations

-The derivation of the derivatives of the different thermodynamic quantities is provided by the notebook `degenerate_derivatives.ipynb`, using SymPy.
+The derivation of the derivatives of the different thermodynamic quantities is provided by the notebook `notes/degenerate_derivatives.ipynb`, using SymPy.

 These are the expressions that are coded up in `electron_positron.H`.